 We have made explicit in the next paragraph what each of X, D and C are for the two-observer scenario.
 Equation 16 – what is P_m?

-We have replaced ^n_1^*P_m by n_1^*!/( n_1^*-m)! for clarity Figure 2 – I find it awkward that one can’t know which scenario is which?
+This was the permutation operator.
+We have replaced n1*Pm by n1*!/n1*-m! for clarity.
+Figure 2 – I find it awkward that one can’t know which scenario is which?
 Or is that considered irrelevant?

-We have added vertical lines separating estimates into the three groups shown in the next figure, and added these words to the caption “Scenarios are numbered in the same order as they appear in Table 1.
+We have added vertical lines separating estimates into the three groups shown in the next figure, and added these words to the caption: “Scenarios are numbered in the same order as they appear in Table 1.
 Vertical dashed lines separate simulations according to the three sample size groups shown in Figures 4 and 5.”
 Reference typos: In 3 Borchers references, twice “markov” instead of “Markov”, and also “poisson” vs “Poisson”

 Fixed